Syed-Imthiaz/ml-svm-iris/README.md

 ## 🚫 License & Disclaimer

-This project is protected under **"All Rights Reserved"**.
+© 2025 Syed Imthiaz I — All rights reserved.
-No part of this code may be copied, reused, or modified without explicit written permission from the author.
+Unauthorized copying, modification, distribution, or use of this code or any part of it is strictly prohibited without the express written permission of the author.

-For inquiries: syedimthiaz2006@gmail.com
+📩 For permission requests, contact: syedimthiaz2006@gmail.com

 ---